gvwilson/fiction/santas/index.md

 "So it appears,"
 Gran-Granna Tumbly said grimly.
-She twisted the head of her cane and to Finner's absolute dumbfoundment<span class="sidenote">Yes, that really is a word.</span>
+She twisted the head of her cane and to Finner's absolute dumbfoundment<span class="note">Yes, that really is a word.</span>
 drew a slender silver rapier.
 "Hold this," she ordered,
 handing the remaining cane-y bit of the cane to Finner,